nextcloud/spreed/docs/api-v1.md

 ### 3.1
 * `guest-signaling` - Guests can do signaling via api endpoints
-* `empty-group-room` - Group rooms can be created without inviting a Nextcloud user group by default
+* `empty-group-room` - Group conversations can be created without inviting a Nextcloud user group by default

 ### 3.2
 * `guest-display-names` - Display names of guests are stored in the database, can be set via API (not WebRTC only) and are used on returned comments/participants/etc.
-* `multi-room-users` - Users can be in multiple rooms at the same time now, therefor signaling now also requires the room/call token on the URL.
+* `multi-room-users` - Users can be in multiple conversations at the same time now, therefor signaling now also requires the conversation token on the URL.
 * `chat-v2` - Chat messages are now [Rich Object Strings](https://github.com/nextcloud/server/issues/1706) and pagination is available, the previous `chat` is not available anymore.

 ### 4.0
-* `favorites` - Rooms can be marked as favorites which will pin them to the top of the room list.
+* `favorites` - Conversations can be marked as favorites which will pin them to the top of the conversation list.
-* `last-room-activity` - Rooms have the `lastActivity` attribute and should be sorted by that instead of the last ping of the user.
+* `last-room-activity` - Conversations have the `lastActivity` attribute and should be sorted by that instead of the last ping of the user.
 * `no-ping` - The ping endpoint has been removed.
 Ping is updated with a call to fetch the signaling or chat messages instead.
 * `system-messages` - Chat messages have a `systemMessage` attribute and can be generated by the system
-* `mention-flag` - The room list populates the boolean `unreadMention` when the user was mentioned since their last visit
+* `mention-flag` - The conversation list populates the boolean `unreadMention` when the user was mentioned since their last visit
 * `in-call-flags` - A new flag `participantFlags` has been introduced and is replacing the `participantInCall` boolean.

 ### 5.0